Dr Mark Lennon

-Continue for 2 weeks after surgery.
-It can be safe to continue these for up to 6 weeks.
+Continue for 6 weeks after surgery.
 However if you feel like you would still benefit from further use beyond 6 weeks please consult your GP.
 You can continue for longer but your GP may wish to consider any cardiovascular risk factors, kidney issues or stomach upset.
+Generally a dose reduction is appropriate such as only taking for 4-5 days each week.

 2 - 6 weeks: Usual total duration